Paycheck Protection Program (PPP): Recent Treasury guidance on eligibility and more

 “Specifically, for each new employee in 2020 and each existing employee who was not paid more than the annualized equivalent of $100,000 in any pay period in 2019, the borrower must reduce the total forgiveness amount by the total dollar amount of the salary or wage reductions that are in excess of 25 percent of base salary or wages between Jan.
 1, 2020, and March 31, 2020 (the reference period), subject to exceptions for borrowers who restore reduced wages or salaries (see below).
 This reduction calculation is performed on a per employee basis, not in the aggregate.

 “Example: A borrower reduced a full-time employee’s weekly salary from $1,000 per week during the reference period to $700 per week during the covered period.
 The employee continued to work on a full-time basis during the covered period with an FTE of 1.0.
 In this case, the first $250 (25 percent of $1,000) is exempted from the reduction.
 Borrowers seeking forgiveness would list $400 as the salary/hourly wage reduction for that employee (the extra $50 weekly reduction multiplied by eight weeks).”

-A separate May 22 Interim Final Rule included new guidance for lenders.
+A separate May 22 Interim Final Rule separate from the one cited above included new guidance for lenders.
 Key points include: